Their families wiped out, grieving Palestinians in Gaza ask why

 Among the families with the highest number of casualties, many have been children.

 The al-Astal family lost 89 relatives, 18 of them children under the age of 10, including three babies not yet a year old, according to an Oct.
 26 ministry report.
 The Hassouna family had 74 killed, including 22 children ranging in age from 1 to 10 years old, it said.
-The Najjars lost 65 relatives: Nine were under 10 years old and 13 were under 4.
+The Najjars lost 65 relatives: More than 20 were under 10 years old, including 13 under 4.

 Ammar al-Butta says his relatives were all civilians with no links to Hamas.